jaynammodi/medusademo/README.md

-What to Hand In: Include your source code files (including .h files), makefile, and the required documentation file(s) described below.
+i need your source code files (including .h files), makefile, and the required documentation file(s) described below.
 Please ensure that all code/makefile files are in plain ASCII format, and the documentation is in a standard format (e.g., .txt/.pdf/.docx).
 Introduction
-For this assignment you are going to implement a solution to the general dynamic storage allocation problem.
+ you are going to implement a solution to the general dynamic storage allocation problem.
 That is, you are going to provide the interface routines my_malloc() and my_free().
 These should have the same parameters and return types as malloc() and free() as described in the UNIX man pages.
 As far as